zerossl/documentation/docs/acme/index.md

 Unlike for the ZeroSSL API for which you are using a ZeroSSL access key, for using our ACME service you have to create and use EAB (External Account Binding) credentials within your ZeroSSL dashboard.
-To generate EAB credentials click "Generate" at the bottom of the [Developer section]({{ $page->appBaseUrl }}/developer) of your ZeroSSL management console or [use the ACME REST API](/documentation/acme/generate-eab-credentials).
+To generate EAB credentials click "Generate" at the bottom of the Developer section of your ZeroSSL management console or use the ACME REST API.(/documentation/docs/acme/generate-eab-credentials).